joseio/GH-Site-CodeSimilarity/index.md

 Cluster0-

 * 1x: Sift up heap construction (starts iterating from end of array)
+  * (attempt001) When initially building heap, heapifies every element of array
   * ^ 9 iterations inside 'MakeHeap' func

 Cluster1-

 * 1x: Sift up heap construction (starts at end of array)
+  * (attempt000) When initially building heap, heapifies only the leaf nodes (i.e., last half of array)
   * ^ 4 iterations inside 'MakeHeap'

 Cluster2-

 * 1x: Sift down heap construction (starts at beginning of array)
+  * Similar to cluster 1, the difference being that cluster 2 doesn't swap elements inside the heapify function
   * ^ 6 iterations inside 'MakeHeap'
+  * (attempt002) I replaced `ref` swap with regular swap b/c Pex considers these two types of swaps to be "diff strategy," when they're actually the same thing...
+    * Doing this did *not* alter clustering results...they're all still in cluster by themselves

 Cluster3-

 * 1x: Sift up heap construction (starts at end of array)
+  * (attempt004) Heapifies leaf nodes and has a recursive `heapify()` function
   * ^ 10 iterations inside 'MakeHeap'

 Cluster4-

 * 1x: Sift up heap construction (starts at end of array)
+  * (attempt003) Also only heapifies leaf nodes in initial heap construction.
+Apart from this I'm unsure how it's diff from cluster 1...
   * ^ 10 iterations inside 'MakeHeap'

 Cluster5-

 * 1x: Sift down heap construction (starts at beginning of array)
+  * Heapifies leaf nodes and has a recursive `heapify()` function (attempt005).
+Apart from the # iterations, I'm not sure how it's different from cluster 3's...
   * ^ 5 iterations inside 'MakeHeap'

 **Insertion Sort**